 Costs of recruitment

-In addition to salary and agency fees, there are a range of different costs involved with recruiting you may need to take into account.
+In addition to salary and agency fees, there are a range of different recruiting costs you may need to take into account.

 If you would like to advertise the job yourself, then you can promote your vacancies on your social media channels.
 This costs nothing!
 However, LinkedIn do offer a paid version of their job advert feature that you can use to maximise your results.